Stoyan-Bukovich/HmailServerLetsEncrypt/README.md

-# HMail Server, Let's Encrypt and CloudFlare Auto-Updater
+# HMail Server and Let's Encrypt Auto-Updater

-Automate the renewal of SSL certificates for your HMailServer with Let's Encrypt and CloudFlare.
+Automate the renewal of SSL certificates for your HMailServer with Let's Encrypt, CloudFlare and GoDaddy.
 This tool is designed to effortlessly monitor SSL certificate expiration and, if necessary, request, install, and apply new SSL certificates to your HMailServer instances.

 **!!!
 Important consideration: Please note that this tool only renews a single SSL certificate and applies it to all SSL-enabled ports.
 It does not support multiple certificates !!!**